gikmx/tools/README.md

 ## <a name="checker.is"></a> is

-Determine if given value really belongs to a _primitive type__.
+Determine if given value really belongs to the corresponding type.

 ###### Members